Nostromo-618/neuroevolution-stickman-fighters/docs/NEURAL_NETWORK.md

 ```

 **Adaptive Mutation Rate:**
-- Starts at 25% (lots of exploration)
+- Starts at 30% (lots of exploration)
-- Decays to 5% over ~50 generations (more refinement)
+- Decays to 5% over ~30 generations (more refinement)
+- 10% of mutations are "big mutations" (±2.0) for escaping local optima

 ---